craftlab logo

 Legalization

 We will likely see further progress in the push for marijuana legalization in the coming years.
 Of course, there’s always a chance things could go in the opposite direction, depending on the political landscape.
-The cannabis beverage industry is unique in how keenly its growth depends on the machinations of politicians.
-Still, all signs point to more relaxing of regulations and potentially nationwide legalization.
+The cannabis beverage industry is unique in that its growth keenly depends on politicians’ machinations.
+Still, all signs point to more regulation relaxation and potentially nationwide legalization.

 A Wellness Option?